ranibindu17/eb4_code-bhakts_implementation-of-stack-using-linked-list/storyboard/README.md

 ### 2. Story:

+#### 2.1 Set the Visual Stage Description:

 In most implementations and also in this simulator, Stack is basically a protected (Singly) Linked List where we can only peek at the head item, push a new item only to the head (insert at head).
 All operations are O(1).In input area , user will be able to give it number/alphabet/string.
 After pressing push button it will start its execution of algorithm.
 As iterations are executing they are highlighted and show its execution and relate output in Simulation section.

-#### 2.1 Set the Visual Stage Description:
-Describe here : (guide When a user lands up into a simulator, the visual stage is the first thing that user comes across.
-The visual stage should include all the elements to be seen by a user on an imaginary canvas.
-(This should NOT include any drawings. ) )

 #### 2.2 Set User Objectives & Goals:
 Describe the objectives and goals in details here : (guide : The user should clearly understand the aims and objective of the experiment. ( how he will begin experiment. ?  in descriptive))